Norm Macdonald: Illness, death, and legacy

 In 2013, Macdonald was diagnosed with multiple myeloma.
-He disclosed his diagnosis only to his family, agent, and ex-wife, fearing that revealing his condition to the public would "affect the way he was perceived", according to his brother Neil.
-Macdonald received several stem cell transplants, using aliases to avoid attention, with his final transplant occurring in March 2021.
+He disclosed his diagnosis only to his family, agent, and former wife, fearing that revealing his condition to the public would "affect the way he was perceived", according to his brother Neil.
+Macdonald received several stem cell transplants, using aliases to avoid attention.
 He was prescribed dexamethasone, which caused him to gain weight.
 After chemotherapy, Macdonald suffered from peripheral neuropathy, which led him to give up golf and tennis.
-The cancer went into remission not long after, but in early 2020, Macdonald developed treatment-associated myelodysplastic syndrome, a cancer that often develops into acute myeloid leukemia.
+The cancer went into remission not long after, but in early 2020, Macdonald was diagnosed with treatment-associated myelodysplastic syndrome, a cancer that later developed into acute myeloid leukemia.

-In July 2021, Macdonald entered the City of Hope National Medical Center in Duarte, California, for a round of chemotherapy, where he developed an infection.
+Macdonald's final stem cell transplant occurred in March 2021.
+In July 2021, Macdonald received chemotherapy at the City of Hope National Medical Center in Duarte, California, where he developed an infection.
 While in the hospital, he recorded a voice-over role for the television series The Orville.
-He remained hospitalized at the City of Hope until his death from complications from acute leukemia on September 14, 2021.
+He remained hospitalized at the City of Hope until his death, aged 61, from complications from acute leukemia on September 14, 2021.
 His remains were later cremated.

-He was survived by his older brother Neil, his younger brother Leslie, his son Dylan, and his mother Ferne.

 Jon Stewart called him the funniest person he knew in Macdonald's first interview at The Daily Show to promote The Norm Show.
 David Letterman called him "[The best] in every important way, in the world of stand-up... an opinion shared by me and all peers."
 According to Conan O'Brien, "Norm had the most unique comedic voice I have ever encountered and he was so relentlessly and uncompromisingly funny.
 I will never laugh that hard again."
 Canadian Prime Minister Justin Trudeau wrote on Twitter: "The world was a much funnier place because Norm Macdonald was in it.
 We've lost a comedic genius, and a great Canadian."
 Both John Oliver and Lorne Michaels dedicated their victories at the 73rd Primetime Emmy Awards to Macdonald's memory.
 Season 3 of The Orville opened with an onscreen dedication to Macdonald.
+Long time friend and collaborator Adam Eget named Macdonald as his "hero" when discussing his passing on the Chubby Behemoths YouTube podcast, and said he was "the most original voice in comedy since Sam Kinison" on an Instagram post dedicated to Macdonald.

 On July 12, 2022, Macdonald was posthumously nominated for three Primetime Emmy Awards for his stand-up special Norm Macdonald: Nothing Special.
 Following O. J. Simpson's death on April 10, 2024, Macdonald's regular Saturday Night Live jokes about Simpson's trial were shared across the internet.
 Conan O'Brien remembered the late comic as giving the most notable commentary on the trial and murders, remembering him as having given "some of the most brilliant comedy of anybody" about the incident.
 He further remembered Macdonald as one of the greatest talk show guests and comedians of all time.